Yay it’s finally here, my long promised living room tour!

 My plant stand currently houses most of my house plants and my copper barware collection, as well as my copper wire lamp.
 I love the rustic wood of this plant stand, and partnered with the greenery it really lifts this part of the room.

 As you can see my cushion obsession has really gone into overdrive in this flat.
 I’ve just recently added my autumnal tartan and stag pillows into the mix too but I couldn’t bear to put my colourful boho pillows away just yet.
+I’m thinking of adding a rug next to my sofa to make the room look bigger but I still need to look at this rug buying guide, how to shop for a quality rug to make sure I get the right one.

 My desk is homemade from two Ikea Oddvald trestles and a piece of plywood which I sanded, varnished and painted the edge of.
 It’s a great size and depth to hold all my gear and also give me space to spread out when working or crafting.
 The Ikea Raskog cart next to it holds my craft supplies.